nodejs/TSC/GitHub-Org-Management-Policy.md

 Provided there are no objections from any TSC or CommComm members raised in the issue, such requests are approved automatically after 72 hours.
 If any objection is made, the request may be moved to a vote in each of the Technical Steering and Community Committees.
-Both the TSC and CommComm must reject the request for it to be blocked.
+If either the TSC or CommComm rejects the request, then the request is denied.

 In certain cases, Node.js Foundation Board of Directors approval may also be required.